9 Common Causes of a Leaking Roof

 Cracked Flashings

 Sourcing a leak isn’t always easy.
-But in the case of flashing cracks, you may have water pooling in your bathroom vent, stove fan, chimney, or other places a flashing was used to redirect water.
+But in the case of flashing cracks, you may have water pooling in your bathroom vent, stove fan, chimney, or other places a flashing was used.

 Broken Shingles

-On most roofs, it will appear as an oddly placed dark spot on the roof where the underlying material is showing.
-Shingled roofs are designed with overlapping shingles, so the shingle may not cause trouble at first.
-It certainly will if left unrepaired.
+If you have a roof leak, a broken composite shingle may be the culprit.
+This can be difficult to spot, depending on your roof.
+It can appear as an oddly placed dark spot on the roof where the underlying material is showing.
+Since shingled roofs are designed with overlapping shingles, an issue may not cause trouble at first, but certainly will if left unrepaired.

 Improperly Sealed Valleys